RoyaleAPI/cr-api/.github/ISSUE_TEMPLATE.md

 <!--
-Welcome to the CR-API issue tracker.
+Welcome to the RoyaleAPI issue tracker.
 Any feature requests / bug reports can be posted here.
 -->

 ## Request Details: